WTMBerlin/generative-ai-course/README.md

 - Monday 21 October from 18:30 to 21:30
 - Monday 28 October from 18:30 to 21:30

-**Q. Is this course only for women**
+**Q. Is this course only for women?**
-A. Everyone is welcome.
-Women Techmakers Berlin community is always open and inclusive to people of all backgrounds, regardless of gender, age, race, expertise, etc.
+A. No. Everyone is welcome.
+Women Techmakers Berlin organizes events focused in women and FLINTA folks, but we are a community always open and inclusive to people of all backgrounds, regardless of gender, age, race, expertise, etc. - everyone is welcome.

 ## Slack - our communication channel

-[Slack](https://slack.com/intl/en-de/) is the messaging tool that we use to communicate during the course: [macOS Download](https://slack.com/intl/en-de/downloads/mac) | [Windows download](https://slack.com/intl/en-de/downloads/windows).
+Slack is the messaging tool that we use to communicate during the course.

-Important :speaker:: Get your personal invite to our WTM Berlin slack workspace by typing your email [here](https://slack.wtmberlin.com/).
+Important :speaker:: Get your personal invite to our WTM Berlin slack workspace by typing your email [here](https://slack.wtm.berlin/).

 On our`#generative-ai-course`channel you will be able to ask questions, get support and share the link of your homework so we can review it and give you feedback.
 If you cannot see it on the left menu of the slack app under **Channels**, you can search for it after clicking on the title.

 ## Development environment

+You don't need to install anything specific, just having your usual app development environment is enough.
+You should be ready to go developing your apps, whether it’s backend, frontend, or mobile.